Shapiro steps in charge-density-wave states driven by ultrasound

-We have shown that an ultrasound can induce the SS in the CDW state.
-When an ultrasound with frequency $\omega$ is applied with a dc bias-voltage, the SS appear at the current $I$ $\propto$ 2$n\omega$ with integer $n$.
-Although an ac voltage was previously used to induce the SS in the CDW state, the SS with the ac voltage appeared at $I\propto n\omega$ instead of 2$n\omega$.
+We have shown that ultrasound can induce the SS in the CDW state.
+When ultrasound with frequency $\omega$ and a dc voltage are applied, the SS occur at the current $I$ $\propto$ $n\omega$ with integer $n$.
+Two couplings between the CDW and ultrasound constitute even and odd multiples of SS, respectively.
+Although an ac voltage with frequency $\omega$ induces the SS at $I\propto n\omega$, the ultrasound enhances the odd multiples more strongly than the even ones.
 This is the difference between the ultrasound and the ac voltage.
 Since the \dvdi shows sharp peaks due to the SS (See Fig. \ref{switching}), the drastic changes in the \iv curve will be applied to a highly sensitive detector of ultrasound.

-We have discussed only the harmonic steps, i.e., $I/\omega$ $\propto$ 2$n$ and $n$, while some materials show subharmonic steps given by $I/\omega$ $\propto$ $n/m$~\cite{brown84,brown85}.
-To reproduce the subharmonic steps, Bardeen proposed a non-sinusoidal potential, in which an averaged impurity distribution is periodic and the phase of CDW state tunnels between two stable states~\cite{thorne86,bardeen85,bardeen85book}.
-A coupling of an ultrasound to the non-sinusoidal potential is not simple and is beyond our scope.
-It will be studied in the near future.